Lost-Crow23/Infrastructure_as_codeIac/Ansible.md

       Deprecation warnings can be disabled by setting deprecation_warnings=False in ansible.cfg.
       192.168.56.110 | CHANGED | rc=0 >>

+Step 6

+We may use this command to show if everything is successful within the agents.

+`sudo ansible name(web) -m ping`

+      192.168.56.105 | SUCCESS => {
+            "ansible_facts": {
+                   "discovered_interpreter_python": "/usr/bin/python"
+            },
+            "changed": false,
+            "ping": "pong"
+      }

 Extras:

 To reboot all machines you can just use the shell extension in ansible: